It Seems So Silly

 The worst part is, my emotional make-up is such that I automatically put ALL of that on my husband, in an instant.
 And I didn’t even realize it.
 Because many of us don’t realize these things.
 It’s human nature.
 We all have sore spots.
 Many times when someone else makes a comment or gesture that confirms exactly how WE feel about ourselves, we think it’s them.
 And the fear that they feel that way about us makes it very, very difficult to believe that they don’t.

 The good news is, when we take the time to understand ourselves, it can make a big difference both in our own healing and in growing our relationships.
 Once I could confess how I felt about things, my husband of course felt relieved that I no longer thought badly of him.
-And, more importantly, he could listen and care about the part of me that is ashamed to have something nice.
+And, more importantly, he could listen and care about the part of me that was ashamed to have something nice.
+Doing just that helps people grow and heal.
 That is a truly wonderful and important thing.
 For my money, it’s one of the best things about a long term, growing relationship.
 The more we know each other, the more we can love each other.

 We almost missed it

-All of that could have been snatched out of our hands had I just “let it go.”
+All of that could have been snatched out of our hands had I just “let it go” by pretending I wasn’t bothered.
 Or maybe worse, I might have left it at blaming him.
+Because now we’ve truly let it go, forever, except to laugh.

 To couples that accomplish this, I would like to raise a toast to you, with my big, pink, bubbly, overpriced drink!